The Chora: Naos

 The central doors of the esonarthex lead into the main body of the church, the naos.
 The largest dome in the church (7.7 m in diameter) is above the centre of the naos.
-Two smaller domes flank the modest apse: the northern dome is over the prothesis, which is linked by short passage to the bema; the southern dome is over the diaconicon, which is reached via the parecclesion.
+Two smaller domes flank the modest apse: the northern dome is over the prothesis, which is linked by a short passage to the bema; the southern dome is over the diaconicon, which is reached via the parecclesion.
 Only three mosaics survive in the Chora's naos: